Tizanidine

-Tizanidine, sold under the brand name Zanaflex among others, is an alpha-2 (α_{2}) adrenergic receptor agonist, similar to clonidine, that is used to treat muscle spasticity due to spinal cord injury, multiple sclerosis, and spastic cerebral palsy.
-Effectiveness appears similar to baclofen or diazepam.
-It is taken by mouth.
+Tizanidine, sold under the brand names Zanaflex and Sirdalud among others, is an α_{2}-adrenergic receptor agonist and muscle relaxant which is used to treat muscle spasticity due to spinal cord injury, multiple sclerosis, and spastic cerebral palsy.
+Its effectiveness appears to be similar to that of other muscle relaxants like baclofen or diazepam.
+The drug is taken orally.

-Common side effects of tizanidine include dry mouth, sleepiness, weakness, and dizziness.
-Serious side effects may include low blood pressure, liver problems, psychosis, and QT prolongation.
+Common side effects of tizanidine include sleepiness, dry mouth, asthenia, dizziness, low blood pressure, and low heart rate.
+Serious side effects may include dangerously low blood pressure, liver problems, and psychosis.
 It is unclear if use in pregnancy and breastfeeding is safe.
-It is an α_{2}-adrenergic agonist, but how it works is not entirely clear.
+The drug is an α_{2}-adrenergic receptor agonist, but how it works is not entirely clear.

 Tizanidine was approved for medical use in the United States in 1996.
 It is available as a generic medication.
 In 2023, it was the 81st most commonly prescribed medication in the United States, with more than 8 million prescriptions.